Hurricane Information Palm Beach County

 When a tropical storm or hurricane is projected to hit our state, the Florida Department of Financial Services activates a special consumer helpline for Floridians to seek assistance on insurance matters.
 The number is 1-800-22-STORM, or 1-800-227-8676.
 Hearing-impaired residents may use a TDD to call 1-800-640-0886.

-Transportation Palm Beach County
+Transportation & Lodging Palm Beach County

 Palm Tran 561-841-4BUS (4287)